Monetize Your App with 0x Swap API

 swapFeeRecipient

-- The wallet address to receive the specified trading fees.swapFeeBps
+- Wallet to receive the fees.swapFeeBps

 - The amount in Bps (Basis points) of theswapFeeToken